 - Update process

-Once you select the right anti-malware product, you can purchase the full version to ensure uninterrupted twenty-four-seven protection across all your devices, from smartphones and tablets to laptops and more.
+Once you find the right anti-malware product, you can purchase the full version to ensure uninterrupted 24 x 7 protection across all your devices, from smartphones and tablets to laptops.

-An anti-malware suite should also inadvertently help shield essential IoT devices you may have at home from attackers.
+An anti-malware suite should also inadvertently help shield your Internet of Things (IoT) devices from attackers.

 Purchase a Reputable VPN Client

-You may consider avoiding free VPNs though, because they often lack the technology and servers to offer a secure and stress-free experience.
-Some free VPN service providers have also been caught spying on their own users and selling their bandwidth.
+You can take advantage of several free trials from reputable VPN providers before choosing and signing up.
+Also, you may consider avoiding free VPNs because they often lack the technology and servers to offer a secure and stress-free experience.
+Some free VPN service providers have also been caught spying on their users and selling their bandwidth.

-The three above-mentioned exercises are mostly passive steps.
+The three exercises mentioned above are mostly passive.
 Everything that is cyber-connected requires a healthy dose of skepticism.

-That’s why you must learn about social engineering, which is a popular psychological manipulation method used by threat actors to manipulate their targets.
-The most common example of social engineering attacks is phishing.
+That’s why you must learn about social engineering, a popular psychological manipulation method used by threat actors to trick their targets.
+The most common example of a social engineering attack is phishing.

-Threat actors leverage phishing to infect your systems with malware through malicious emails, attachments, links, downloads, and websites.
-Besides learning to recognize social engineering attacks, protect your accounts with complex passwords and two-factor authentication.
+Threat actors use phishing to infect your systems with malware through malicious email attachments, links, downloads, and websites.
+Besides learning to recognize social engineering attacks, protect your accounts with complex passwords and two-factor authentication (2FA).

-The right tools and knowledge can help develop your cybersecurity muscles and prevent hackers from stealing your sensitive information, money, or harming your computers or devices.
+The right tools and knowledge can help develop your cybersecurity muscles and prevent hackers from stealing your sensitive information and money or harming your devices.
 It may seem like a long process, but your data and systems are worth protecting.